golangci/golangci-lint/README.md

       --no-config                   Don't read config
-      --skip-dirs strings           Regexps of directories to skip --skip-files strings          Regexps of files to skip -E, --enable strings              Enable specific linter -D, --disable strings             Disable specific linter
+      --skip-dirs strings           Regexps of directories to skip --skip-files strings          Regexps of files to skip --errcheck.without-tests      Boolean value to include tests in errcheck or not -E, --enable strings              Enable specific linter -D, --disable strings             Disable specific linter
       --enable-all                  Enable all linters